Eating for Each Phase of the Menstrual Cycle

 • Green, black, oolong, or raspberry leaf teas

-• Avoid pro-inflammatory foods like fried foods, processed foods high in refined sugars, dairy products, and fatty foods as these can worsen symptoms
+• Limit or avoid pro-inflammatory foods like fried foods, ultraprocessed foods high in refined sugars, dairy products, and fatty foods, as these can worsen symptoms

 Follicular phase

 As the bleeding comes to an end, you transition into the follicular phase, which typically occurs 7-10 days after menstruation ends.
 The coaches at Flo Living note, in the beginning hormones are at their lowest, but slowly begin to rise throughout this phase, preparing your body for ovulation.
 So, it is common to feel like your best, energized self.
 You might feel more focused, motivated, calm and in control during this time.
-You might notice you aren’t as hungry as other times of the month as metabolism is slower during this time.
-That is why it is important to focus on balance, nutrient density, fiber, and color during this phase.
+You might notice you aren’t as hungry as other times of the month as metabolism is slightly slower during this time.
+It is good to focus on balance, nutrient density, fiber, and color during this phase.

 Foods to eat during this phase of your cycle: